The Ohio State University

 COMM 654: Social Implications of Media Technologies

-Generally, my research is concerned with the effects and implications of new media technologies, including virtual worlds, video games, social networking sites, websites, blogs, and mobile applications.
+Generally, my research is concerned with the effects and implications of new media technologies, including virtual worlds, video games, social networking sites, and mobile applications.
 In particular, I am interested in how our online selves and social interactions influence our offline identities, attitudes, beliefs, and behaviors, including relationship initiation, development, maintenance, and dissolution.
 I employ multiple methods in my research, including experiments, surveys, content analyses, focus groups, and interviews.
 I collaborate with several graduate students in my lab, VECTOR (Virtual Environment, Communication Technology, and Online Research).

-My current projects are in three general areas: the role of social media in romantic relationships; persuasive avatars; and the effects of sexualized representations of women in virtual spaces.
+My current projects are in three general areas: the role of social media in romantic relationships; persuasive avatars and virtual environments; and the effects of sexualized representations of women in virtual spaces.
 Regarding social media and romantic relationships, we've investigated how users escalate relationships using social media; how users interpret "Facebook official" relationships; the positive and negative effects of social media use on relationships; and how breakups play out over social media.
 With persuasive avatars, we have built virtual environments designed to encourage healthy and pro-environmental behaviors and tested the effects of manipulating avatar features (e.g., self-similarity) to enhance prosocial outcomes.
 In other avatar research, we've investigated how embodying sexualized avatars affects female users and how men and women react to sexualized representations.